-Other information Independent auditor's report Industrianability assurance report
+Dther information ndependent auditor's report Sustainability assurance report Slossaru

 Description of responsibilities regarding the financial statements

 Responsibilities of the Managing Board and the Supervisory Board for the financial statements

 The Managing Board is responsible for the preparation and fair presentation of the financial statements in accordance with EU-IFRS and Part 9 of Book 2 of the Dutch Civil Code.
 Furthermore, the Managing Board is responsible for such internal control as management determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.
 In that respect the Managing Board, under supervision of the Supervisory Board, is responsible for the prevention and detection of fraud and non-compliance with laws and regulations, including determining measures to resolve the consequences of it and to prevent recurrence.